cabforum/servercert/docs/BR.md

 1. The nature of the alleged problem (scope, context, severity, magnitude, risk of harm);
 2. The consequences of revocation (direct and collateral impacts to Subscribers and Relying Parties);
-3. The number of revocation requests or Certificate Problem Reports received about a particular Certificate or Subscriber;
+3. The number of Certificate Problem Reports received about a particular Certificate or Subscriber;
 4. The entity making the complaint (for example, a complaint from a law enforcement official that a Web site is engaged in illegal activities should carry more weight than a complaint from a consumer alleging that they didn't receive the goods they ordered); and
 5. Relevant legislation.